toddwseattle/NUwebbootcamp0/step-by-step.md

   }
 ````

 5. To output our list in the component, we need to pass it from app-component to app-id-list.
-To do this, we change the reference to app-artist-list to pass an input property in `[]` to the tag:
+To do this, we change the reference to app-id-list to pass an input property in `[]` to the tag:
-  `<app-artist-list [idlist]="ghIds"></app-artist-list>`
+  `<app-id-list [idlist]="ghIds"></app-id-list>`
 6. To receive the id list, add it as as an input using the @Input decorator.
 First, import it from the angular libary.
 The first line of `id-list.component.ts` will read:
 `import { Component, OnInit, Input } from '@angular/core';`